conduition/conduition.io/source/_posts/shamir.md

 - Newton Interpolation
 - Inverting the Vandermonde Matrix (uses linear algebra)

-For thhe time being, assume we have some black box interpolation algorithm $I(P) \rightarrow f$ which takes in some set of $n$ points called $P$, and spits out a polynomial $f(x)$ which has degree at most $n - 1$.
+For the time being, assume we have some black box interpolation algorithm $I(P) \rightarrow f$ which takes in some set of $n$ points called $P$, and spits out a polynomial $f(x)$ which has degree at most $n - 1$.
 I'll discuss how $I(P)$ works a bit later.
 By now you're probably dying to know how this all applies to Shamir's Secret Sharing.

 # Shamir's Scheme